Samer Karam: Startup initiatives

 In 2010, Karam decided he would assist Lebanese early-stage startups.
 After a few months of running a collective, he realized that the growing startup scene needed a space.
 Converting a derelict apartment in Hamra into an office and raising $700,000, Karam founded the startup accelerator Seeqnce.
 Seeqnce was the first startup accelerator in Lebanon and one of the first in MENA, providing investment, mentoring and offices to each startup.
 Its first two batches of start-ups raised more than $10 million.

 In 2014, Karam turned Seeqnce into Alice, one of the first online accelerators, which was based in London and supported by angel investors.
 For startups, it offered financial templates, performance metrics, and a global pool of mentors.
 For investors, it provided a library of startups seeking investment, with financial and business information, investment portfolio management and performance monitoring.
 Its name was a nod to Alice's Adventures in Wonderland, as Karam likened creating a startup to going down the rabbit hole.
 At Mobile World Congress' 4YFN conference in Barcelona in 2014, he set up the pavilion featuring 14 leading Arab startups.

 He was a venture capital advisor of Banque du Liban (BDL, the Central Bank of Lebanon) and was a member of the founding steering committee of BDL's Circular 331 startup fund, worth $600 million.
 Karam created the Accelerate conference, which was one of the 10 biggest tech conferences in the world in 2016.
 Together with Nicolas Sehnaoui, he created Beirut Angels, an initiative to gather Lebanese angel investors.
-His initiative Startup Megaphone has promoted the Lebanese startup ecosystem by holding events abroad, such as Startup Lebanon, and creating national strategies and guides endorsed by BDL, such as Lebanon's Startup Ecosystem Roadmap and Startup Guide Lebanon.
+His initiative Startup Megaphone has promoted the Lebanese startup ecosystem by holding events abroad, such as Startup Lebanon, and creating national strategies and guides endorsed by BDL, such as "Lebanon's Startup Ecosystem Roadmap" (2015), which was commissioned to Startup Megaphone and provided an analysis and actionable plan for the ecosystem's development, and the Startup Guide Lebanon.

 Mike Butcher (journalist), Editor at Large of TechCrunch, noted that "right now I can think of few other people who introduced Lebanon to the international tech community with as much energy, enthusiasm and longevity".